 Contact Susan

 “One of the best things you can do in your life is to explore some part of it by collaborating on a written memoir.
-There’s great opportunity to grow in courage and insight, discover exciting self-revelations and learn the best way to share your unique take on life and the interactions with the people and events in your world.”
+It is a great opportunity to grow in courage and insight.
+You will learn the best way to share your unique take on life.”

 Susan Stroh